Contact Us Contact Us Request Information Request Information

 Ukanamitama no Kami, god of rice cultivation, agriculture, and commerce.

-Ukemochi no Kami, god of food and a bountiful harvest.
+Ukemochi deity, god of food and a bountiful harvest.

 Wakumusubi no Kami, god of sericulture, growth and development, and marriage